dappnode/DAppNodeDocs/docs/user/ethical-metrics/metrics.md

 - `api_rpc_cons_syncing`: Wether your staking execution clients are syncing.
 - `api_rpc_exec_syncing`: Wether your staking consensus clients are syncing.

-To sum it up, the metrics we collect give us a peek into how your dappnode is doing, like how it uses resources, memory, disk, and even info related to staking.
-Rest assured, your privacy is of utmost importance to us, and all data transmission occurs through the TOR network to protect your privacy.
+To sum it up, the metrics we collect give us a peek into how your Dappnode is doing overall, how it allocates resources, memory, disk, and even info related to staking performance.

+Your privacy is of utmost importance to us.
+Remember that all this data transmission occurs through the TOR network to protect your privacy.

 :::note
 For any questions or concerns about the metrics collected by Ethical Metrics, feel free to reach out to our support team.